airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 ## Adding the partition value to the record

 Sometimes it's helpful to attach the partition a record belongs to to the record itself so it can be used during analysis in the destination.
-This can be done using a transformation to add a field and the `{{ stream_slice.<identifier> }}` interpolation placeholder.
+This can be done using a transformation to add a field and the `{{ stream_partition.<identifier> }}` interpolation placeholder.

 For example when fetching the order notes via the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/#order-notes), the order id itself is not included in the note record, which means it won't be possible to associate which note belongs to which order:
 ```